coryBove/blog/index.md

 layout: home
 ---

-I am practicing tech skills for fun and profit.
+Playing with tech for fun and profit.